justdvnsh/v-plag-checker/README.md

 This is an ongoing, open source project.
 Please contribute, it will help all those that use the app.
 Make a PR for any of these bugs

-- Finish implementing the bing api to check for plagiarism using the grams as features
+- ~Finish implementing  check for plagiarism using the grams as features~
+- Use the bing api to check for plag against internet
+- ~Make the GPT-2 api available to calculate scores~
-- Create a more accurate version of a validation score that uses the CopyLeaks API score + the GPT-2 real/fake score.
+- Create a more accurate version of a validation score that uses the N-Gram score + the GPT-2 real/fake score.
 Display it to the screen when computed.
+- Host the website online, for the app to use the API ( Google Compute Platform )
+- Design and Make the app
+- Connect it to the api
+- ~Host the frotend of the website on firebase~
 - Fix the Tensorflow.js integration, such that its using a pretrained model on the Kaggle automatic essay scoring data, instead ot the default model its using right now.
 Display the score to the screen accordingly.
-- Host the website online, for the app to use the API
-- Make the app
-- Connect it to the api

 ## Quickstart